jjsinger/streamlit_guide/README.md

-## Web app using Python, Streamlit, and Heroku
+## Web app using Python, Streamlit, and Heroku to show different server infrastructures
-> Test web app for selecting server rack infrastructure based on compute, nodes, and car fleet
+> Web app for selecting server rack infrastructure based on compute, nodes, and car fleet